fnx-io/i69n/README.md

 ## Parameters and pluralization

-The implementation is VERY straightforward, which that allows you to do all sorts of crazy stuff:
+The implementation is VERY straightforward, which allows you to do all sorts of crazy stuff:

     invoice:
       create: Create invoice